A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Role of XAI on Security Issues of Network Layer

 We focus on the threats and challenges in CRAN, ORAN, and VRAN.
-As emphasized by the authors of \cite{tian2017survey}, the C-RAN architecture can be affected by a whole range of security threats.
-Eavesdropping, \gls{MITM} attacks, DoS, MAC spoofing, identity theft attacks, jamming attacks, and TCP/UDP flooding are some examples.
+The C-RAN architecture can be affected by various security threats \cite{tian2017survey}.
+Some examples are eavesdropping, \gls{MITM} attacks, DoS, MAC spoofing, identity theft attacks, jamming attacks, and TCP/UDP flooding.
 However, some threats are inherited from the predecessors of \gls{CRAN} and Cognitive Radio Networks (CRN).
-Last but not least, the O-RAN specification defines a new class of threats: attacks on AI/ML models utilized for inference and control in xApps and rApps in ORAN.
+The ORAN specification defines a new class of threats: attacks on AI/ML models utilized for inference and control in xApps and rApps in ORAN.
 Poisoning attacks are one of the primary attacks discussed here.
-In this attack, an adversary takes advantage of unregulated access to the data stored in the service and management orchestration or non-real-time \gls{RIC} to inject altered and misleading data into the datasets that are used for offline training of AI/ML algorithms.
+In this attack, an adversary takes advantage of unregulated access to the data stored in the service and management orchestration or non-real-time \gls{RIC} to inject altered and misleading data into the datasets used for offline training of AI/ML algorithms.
 An attacker might also take control of one or more O-RAN nodes (\ref{fig:ORANXAI}) to produce synthetic data for online AI/ML fine-tuning or inference.
 These attacks may cause AI and ML systems to generate inaccurate predictions or control decisions, leading to performance issues or outages \cite{polese2022understanding}.
+Data from various ORAN split components (RU, CU, DU) are used for multiple inference functions.
+For example, compressing I/Q signals in the front haul can cause significant risks for RAN intelligence in reducing the impact from noise \cite{rodriguez2020cloud} that is generated by a jamming attack.
+In such cases, more insights can be drawn by using XAI, such as which features, out of the most essential features for the AI/ML model, are affected by the noise.